waterbury/e-ink-driver/README.md

 #### Introduction

-E-ink driver board based on designs by @kennethlimcp and others.
+E-ink driver board based on designs by @kennethlimcp and others..

 swedishhat has a bunch of these: http://wiki.ai-thinker.com/esp32-s